-Financial Analysis Results: The analysis reviewed incomes required and percentages of households who will be able to afford buying or renting in new developments in electoral area G in 2020 and 2025.
+Financial Analysis Results: The analysis reviewed incomes required and percentages of households who will be able to afford buying or renting in new developments in electoral area H in 2020 and 2025.

-Based on a calculation of the household income that would be required to purchase or rent a new unit in 2025, paying no more than 30% of one's income on housing expenses, the capacity of electoral area G's households to afford new construction was calculated.
-This capacity will decrease slightly in both scenarios; however, the overall difference between the two scenarios is not huge, suggesting that the electoral area's housing market is unlikely to be severely impacted by COVID-19.
+Based on a calculation of the household income that would be required to purchase or rent a new unit in 2025, paying no more than 30% of one's income on housing expenses, the capacity of electoral area H's households to afford new construction was calculated.
+This capacity will increase slightly in the rapid recovery scenario and decrease slightly in the slow recovery scenario; however, the overall difference between the two scenarios is not huge, suggesting that the electoral area's housing market is unlikely to be severely impacted by the COVID-19 pandemic.

-In electoral area G the cost of constructing new townhomes will increase faster than the region's incomes, and the cost of constructing new apartments will tend to increase more slowly.
+In electoral area H the cost of constructing new townhomes will increase faster than the region's incomes, and the cost of constructing new apartments will tend to increase more slowly.
 This is probably the result of land price increases for patio homes (a particularly desirable type of townhome) being in such short supply and in higher demand than apartments.